MarcosTulioSDLV/Library-System/README.md

 [See Video!](https://www.youtube.com/watch?v=bYUE_2XaKh4&t=10s)

 # Library System Rest API (Backend)
-The Backend was powered by a Rest API by using springboot and java.
+The Backend was powered by a Rest API by using **Spring Boot and java**.
-I used some common libraries for this Rest API such Spring Web, Spring Data JPA, Validation, H2 Database and SpringFox Boot Starter 3.0.0 (for the API documentation with Swagger).
+I used some common libraries for this Rest API such **Spring Web, Spring Data JPA, Validation, H2 Database and SpringFox Boot Starter 3.0.0 (for the API documentation with Swagger)**.

 Spring validation was used to validate the book and author attributes, setting the book to accept ISBN only with ISBN-13 format, positive numbers for year, ensuring no blank attributes, and on the other hand, setting the author to accept only email on right format and ensuring no blank attributes.

-This Rest API was powered with:
-- Springboot version: 2.7.15
-- Java version: 1.8
+## Database Config:

-Database Config: For test this API, an external database is not necessary because an embedded database (H2 Database) was used with the following configuration properties:
+For test this API, an external database is not necessary because an embedded database (H2 Database) was used with the following configuration properties:

 - name: library_db
 - user name: sa
 - password:
+-
+## Development Tools:
+This Rest API was powered with:

+- Spring Boot version: 2.7.15
+- Java version: 1.8

 # Fronted

+## Development Tools:
 The Fronted was powered by using:
 - HTML
 - CSS